 - Understand the basic principles that inform the design of the structural, material, and mechanical/electrical systems and to assess, select, and integrate such systems into a comprehensive building design.

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
-The most recent reaffirmation of accreditation was received in 2012 - 2013.
+The most recent reaffirmation of accreditation was received in January 2023.
 Questions should be directed to the Office of Institutional Effectiveness.

 Bowling Green State University programs leading to licensure, certification and/or endorsement, whether delivered online, face-to-face or in a blended format, satisfy the academic requirements for those credentials set forth by the State of Ohio.

 Requirements for licensure, certification and/or endorsement eligibility vary greatly from one profession to another and from state to state.
-The Architecture and Environmental Design program leads to professional licensure.
-For more information, click here.

 Under the Higher Education Act Title IV disclosure requirements, an institution must provide current and prospective students with information about each of its programs that prepares students for gainful employment in a recognized occupation.